18. Do I need to rinse off packaging before putting it in the blue bag?

 Other types of glass have a different chemical composition from glass in bottles, jars and containers and cannot be mixed with them.
 These include high-temperature resistant glass (oven-safe glass), opaline, crystal, windows and mirrors.
 These types of glass require a higher temperature to melt.

-Why not other materials such as porcelain and ceramics?
+25. Why not other materials such as porcelain and ceramics with glass waste?

 The melting temperature of materials such as porcelain and earthenware, stoneware bottles and jugs, heat-resistant dishes, etc. is higher than that of glass.
 As a result, unmelted fragments may end up in recycled bottles and greatly reduce their strength.

 These light bulbs and tubes contain chemicals that can be dangerous during treatment.
-They are part of household hazardous waste (HHW) and have to be collected by your collector or brought to a collection facility (Recupel), separately from the other waste materials.
+They are part of household chemical waste and have to be collected by your collector or brought to a collection facility (Recupel), separately from the other waste materials.

 Bottle or jar lids and caps are made from a wide variety of materials (plastic, metal, cork, etc.).
 These disrupt the recycling process of pure glass and should therefore be removed.
 In contrast, labels automatically disappear during the processing procedure and therefore do not pose any problems.